My computer is my recipe box.

 In a medium bowl, combine the flour, cinnamon and cocoa powder.

-In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar until light and fluffy.
-Mix in the egg yolk and vanilla extract.
-Add the dry ingredients and mix until just combined.
+Using an electric mixer, cream the butter and sugar until light and fluffy.
+Beat in the egg yolk and vanilla extract.
+Mix the dry ingredients and mix until just combined.